mehulagg/gitlab_test/doc/user/application_security/dast/index.md

         - /analyze -t $DAST_WEBSITE --auto-update-addons false -z"-silent"
    ```

-`--auto-update-addons false` instructs ZAP not to update add-ons.
+The option `--auto-update-addons false` instructs ZAP not to update add-ons.

 `-z` passes the quoted `-silent` parameter to ZAP.
 The `-silent` parameter ensures ZAP does not make any unsolicited requests including checking for updates.